Why Your YouTube Titles Rank but Don’t Get Clicks (And How to Fix It)

 How to Create YouTube Titles That Rank and Get Clicks

-Reason #2: You’re Writing for Algorithms, Not People
+Reason #2: Writing for Algorithms, Not People

 SEO tools often push creators to: